CSD Carchá

 Club Social y Deportivo Carchá (/es/), is a Guatemalan professional football club based in San Pedro Carchá.
-They compete in the Primera División de Ascenso, the second tier of Guatemalan football.
+They compete in the Liga Primera División, the second tier of Guatemalan football.

 History

 The club was founded in 1962 and won promotion to the Liga Mayor B in 1974, entering the competition as Deportivo Carchá Jimmy Álvarez, named after their first manager.
 In 1992 they joined the Guatemalan second division and they finished champions in the 1997/1998 season to make their debut at the highest level of Guatemalan football, playing in the Liga Nacional de Guatemala in 1998/1999.
 They were relegated again after the 2000/2001 season and even went down further to the third tier of Guatemalan football.

 Most recently they have again been playing in the Primera División Group "A" or "B".
 They are nicknamed Los Hombres Peces (the Fisherman).